yaninyzwitty/hyperpb-go/DESIGN.md

 worse performance.
 These structs should be thought of as being the same entity.

-The main loop of the interpreter is `vm.P1.loop`, which is not actually a loop but rather a strongly connected component of blocks joined by `goto`s.
+The main loop of the interpreter is `vm.loop`, which is not actually a loop but rather a strongly connected component of blocks joined by `goto`s.
 This is because the main loop has three different sections which we want to be able to jump to from any other section.
 These are: